Commissions & Premiere Broadcasts

 Suitable for use in both competition and concert performance, a feature of the work is optional scoring for groups of additional world or classroom percussion, enabling the band to perform and work together with youth music groups, plus additional, optional parts for male voices

 "Fulling Mill Lea" received its world premiere performance in summer 2022 at the prestigious World Music Contest in Kerkrade, Netherlands.
-The UK premiere of the work will take place at the Oriana Festival to be held at St Elvan's, Cynon Valley in May 2023
+The UK concert premiere of the work then took place at the Oriana Festival, held at St Elvan's, Cynon Valley in October 2023

 For full information on the project and premiere, visit www.lewismerthyrband.com/fulling-mill-lea